rafzi/hacklib/README.md

 Free to use for any purpose.
 Don't claim you wrote the code or modified versions.
 If you release code or binaries give credit and link to this repository.

-If you are making money with this code or have some spare money, please give me some!
+If you are making money with this code, please consider sharing a bit!

 [Paypal Donate Link](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=EW66GFAYT9K9C)